Do I like wearing sunscreen? No.

 What happens if I don’t wear sunscreen every single day?

-Which brings us to the next question: Which sunscreen should I choose?
+Which brings us to the next question: Which are the types of sunscreen?
+Which one should I choose?
 Physical or chemical?
 What’s the difference?
+Which ones work better?
 And are there any health risks?

 For my money, after everything I have read and the experts to whom I have spoken, my go-to is now a physical sunscreen with zinc oxide.
 Let me explain.